Viilih/url-shortener-api/README.md

-# Url Shortener API with .NET 9, Aspire, PostgreSQL, Hybrid Cache, and Redis
+# Url Shortener API with .NET 8,PostgreSQL and Redis

 This repository showcases a sample API built with .NET 8.
 The application utilizes PostgreSQL as database, and Redis for caching.
 ## Table of Contents